 Always find out what fees and commissions you would incur as a user.
-If you intend to day-trade, you would be posting a high volume of trades, so the fees can easily add up.
+If you intend to day-trade, you will be posting a high volume of trades, so the fees can easily add up.
 Look for apps that offer commission-free trading.

 Go for an app that has a plethora of payment options.
 This gives you flexibility in funding and withdrawing from your account.

-What is the account minimum?
+What is the Account Minimum?

 The minimum account balance varies across trading apps, so try to know the minimum deposits.
 This is especially useful if you want to trade options that require a minimum margin requirement.

-Can I use this from anywhere?
+Can I Use This from Anywhere?

-Some countries are restricted from some trading apps due to regulatory and security reasons.
+Some countries are restricted from using some trading apps due to regulatory and security reasons.
 Check whether the trading app is available to users from your country of residence.